-Your paper should begin with a short introductory paragraph in which you explain the basic topic of the article and what you plan to discuss.
-Then you should do the following three things.
+Your paper should begin with a short introduction in which you explain the basic topic of the article and what you plan to discuss.
+Then, for the first draft, you should do the following two things.

-- 1. Extract the author's argument in the assigned passage: roughly put, tell me what the argument is, in numbered-premise format. - 2.
-Justify that argument: roughly put, tell me why the author thinks that each of the premises are true. - 3.
-Evaluate the argument: roughly put, tell me what you think of the premises.
+- 1. Extract the author's argument in the assigned passage: roughly put, tell me what the argument's premises are and what the argument's conclusion is. - 2.
+Justify that argument: roughly put, tell me why the author thinks that each of the premises are true.